I got the flu shot last year, but I still got the stomach flu. Why should I bother getting it again this year if it doesn't work?

 You can reduce your risk of influenza and gastroenteritis by washing your hands often with soap and water, as well as disinfecting contaminated and frequently touched surfaces.

-The annual flu vaccine is the most effective way to reduce your risk of getting influenza.
-Two oral rotavirus vaccines are available for young infants — RotaTeq and Rotarix.
+The annual flu vaccine is the most effective way to reduce your risk of getting influenza or reducing its severity, if you do.
+Two oral rotavirus vaccines are available for young infants — RotaTeq and Rotarix, to protect against rotavirus gastroenteritis.